adelasantosd/normtrace-disability-rights/references/case-law-notes/disability-rights-mexico.md

 # Case-Law Notes
 ## Disability Rights and Conventionality Analysis in Mexico

-This file provides selected case-law notes relevant to disability-rights analysis, conventionality review, and the domestic implementation of international human rights standards in Mexico.
+This file provides selected case-law notes relevant to disability-rights analysis, conventionality analysis, and the domestic implementation of international human rights standards in Mexico.

 It is intended as a support document for NormTrace.
 It does not replace full doctrinal case analysis.
-Its purpose is to identify decisions and interpretive materials that may be relevant when assessing domestic legal compatibility, institutional design, equality, legal capacity, accessibility, and implementation-oriented gaps.
+Its purpose is to identify decisions and interpretive materials that may be relevant when assessing **legal compatibility**, institutional design, equality, legal capacity, accessibility, and **implementation-oriented gaps** within the Mexican domestic legal framework.

 ---